Looks like your cart is empty. Compare Travel Backpacks

 Instead, keep your stuff organized and in your personal space.

-After you've chosen your luggage, check out this study abroad packing list to know what to bring.
+After you've chosen your luggage, check out this study abroad packing list to know what to bring -- and what to leave at home.

 As a student traveler on a budget, you'll often find yourself traveling by train or bus and staying in hostels.
 These options are great.
 I've used them myself in the past and still do today.